TritonDataCenter/rfd/rfd/0151/README.md

 be persuaded by the ideas of others -- and be able to implement all of these on their own.
-They must be able to build castles of imagination, and yet still understand the constraints of a grimy reality: they must be arrogant enough to see the world as it isn't, but humble enough to accpet the world as it is.
+They must be able to build castles of imagination, and yet still understand the constraints of a grimy reality: they must be arrogant enough to see the world as it isn't, but humble enough to accept the world as it is.
 Each of these is a *balance*, and for each, long-practicing software engineers will cite colleagues who have been ineffective because they have erred too greatly on one side or another.